 If you’re looking for a Caribbean vacation then you may be trying to choose between St Lucia and Barbados.

-This ultimate guide will highlight the key differences between them including things like activities, cost, location and beaches to help you decide which to visit.
+In this ultimate guide, I’ll be highlighting all of the key differences including activities, cost, location and beaches to help you decide which to visit.

 St Lucia vs Barbados – Summary